AKSHAYknr/Obsidian-vault/DSA/Linked List Patterns.md

 ### **4. Reverse Linked List Between two Indices**

-**When to use :** When the operation is between two given nodes (Left, Right) in the given linked list.
+**When to use :** When the reversal is between two given positions (Left, Right) in the given linked list.